#Maintenance

 You'll need to download the "UEFI IPMI CFG tool" by Supermicro, using the yellow download button above.

-Once downloaded, copy the "IPMI-CFG.efi" file to a USB memory sitck.
+Once downloaded, copy the "IPMI-CFG.efi" file to a USB memory stick.

 Make sure the device is formatted as FAT32, not all file systems are recognised by the UEFI-Shell.